Adelelsayedahmed/Snake-RTOS/snake-game demo/read demo details.md

 # First Demo
-in this Demo the game is implemented on PC not in Tiva C micro controller to test the basic features
+in this Demo the game is implemented on PC not on Tiva C micro controller to test the basic features

 ## Tested Features :
 1) Drawing Task